-The informal non-hierarchical organization Limity jsme my (We are the Limits!) arose in Brno in 2015 as a response to the re-opening debate of breaking the limits of coal mining in the Northern-Czech brown coal territory.
-The people who joined were formed from members or volunteers of the Czech NGO Hnuti Duha, the Czech branch of Greenpeace, students of ecology and several other fields mainly at the Faculty of Social Sciences at the Masaryk University in Brno.
-It was a beginning of a new ecological movement, which is organised from the bottom, mainly by students and youth, and open to everybody.
+The informal non-hierarchical organization Limity jsme my (We are the Limits!) came into being in Brno in 2015 as a response to the re-opening of the debate on breaking the limits on coal mining in the North Bohemian brown coal region.
+The people who joined were members or volunteers of the Czech NGO Hnuti Duha, the Czech branch of Greenpeace, and students of ecology and several other fields, mainly at the Faculty of Social Sciences at Masaryk University in Brno.
+It was the beginning of a new ecological movement, which is organized from the bottom up, mainly by students and young people, and open to everybody.

-The question of burning of fossil fuels became a key focus point of the movement.
-The aim formulated in the manifesto is to achieve the termination of mining, burning of coal and other fossil fuels.
-The other goals mentioned are climate justice and a fair transition to carbon-free economy.
-A strong accent is given on the social aspect of climate change and worldwide environmental problems.
-The movement puts emphasis on solidarity with people mostly affected by such problems, which – in the words of the movement – replicates the distribution of power in society and deepens inequality on many levels.
-Therefore, even the decision making adopted by its members is non-hierarchical, open and inclusive.
-The movement stresses non-violence when achieving its goals, but as a condition mentions the instrument of direct action, as in the past it used to be a useful tool that achieved the rights for women to vote, the eight-hours shifts, the abolition of racial segregation and slavery.
-Climate justice and right on healthy environment is also one of such basic human rights which has been adopted widely not only in the discourse of ecological activism, but also in the worldwide political debate.
+The question of the burning of fossil fuels became a key focal point of the movement.
+The aim formulated in the manifesto is to achieve the termination of the mining and burning of coal and other fossil fuels.
+The other goals mentioned are climate justice and a fair transition to a carbon-free economy.
+Significant emphasis is placed on the social aspect of climate change and worldwide environmental problems.
+The movement puts the emphasis on solidarity with the people most affected by such problems, which – in the words of the movement – replicates the distribution of power in society and deepens inequality on many levels.
+Therefore, even the decision making adopted by its members is non-hierarchical, open, and inclusive.
+The movement stresses non-violence when achieving its goals, but as a condition mentions the use of direct action, as in the past it proved to be a useful tool that achieved the rights for women to vote, eight-hour shifts, and the abolition of racial segregation and slavery.
+Climate justice and the right to a healthy environment are also one such basic human right which has been adopted widely, not only in the discourse of ecological activism, but also in the worldwide political debate.

-Breaking of mining limits lights the fire of resistance
+Breaking mining limits lights the fire of resistance

-Even before the final decision of Czech government about breaking the limits of mining on the Bilina mine, the members of We are the Limits! started with information campaign on coal mining in Czech Republic and global consequences of the use of fossil fuels.
-With gradual activization of people, the movement was able to organize several demonstrations against the breaking of mining limits in different cities in 2015.
-It adopted also a creative way of activism, f. e. when celebrating symbolic vigil for villages destroyed by mining.
-In 2016, the members organized a big trip from Czech Republic to one of the biggest direct actions against fossil fuels in Europe, Ende Gelände in Germany.
-About 4000 activists attended a week long camp full of lectures and workshops.
-The final event of the camp was a mass blockade of one of Europe´s biggest opencast lignite mine.
-Members of We are the Limits! mention this experience as one of their biggest influences – after coming back to Czech Republic, they started to organize first Czech climatic camp, directly in the heart of brown coal mining area in Horni Jiretin.
+Even before the final decision of the Czech government about breaking the limits on mining on the Bilina mine, the members of We are the Limits! started an information campaign on coal mining in the Czech Republic and the global consequences of the use of fossil fuels.
+With the gradual activization of people, the movement was able to organize several demonstrations against the breaking of the mining limits in different cities in 2015.
+It also adopted a creative approach to activism, e.g. when holding a symbolic vigil for villages destroyed by mining.
+In 2016, the members organized a big trip from the Czech Republic to one of the biggest direct action events against fossil fuels in Europe, Ende Gelände in Germany.
+About 4000 activists attended a week-long camp full of lectures and workshops.
+The final event of the camp was a mass blockade of one of Europe’s biggest opencast lignite mines.
+Members of We are the Limits! mention this experience as one of their biggest influences – after coming back to the Czech Republic, they started to organize the first Czech climate camp, directly in the heart of the brown coal mining region in Horni Jiretin.

-The „Klimakemp“ took place in June 2017 with its peak in direct action in the Bilina mine, where the limits of mining have been broken.
-About 150 activists entered the mine and blocked one of the excavators until the police intervention.
-But the climatic camp didn´t target only on one act of civil disobedience – the aim was broader, both to connect people with similar interests, connect even local communities and educate the participants in various topics connected to climate change and environmental justice.
-The event resulted from long time preparations connected with various support events, such as beneficiary concerts or seminars, and systematic activization of people, who may be interested
+The “Klimakemp” took place in June 2017 with its peak in direct action at the Bilina mine, where the limits of mining have been broken.
+About 150 activists entered the mine and blocked one of the excavators until the police intervened.
+But the climate camp didn’t focus only on one act of civil disobedience – the aim was broader, to connect people with similar interests, connect local communities, and educate the participants about various topics connected to climate change and environmental justice.
+The event resulted from long-term preparations connected with various support events, such as benefit concerts or seminars, and the systematic activization of people who may be interested.

-Beginning of repressions – state report on extremism
+Beginning of repression – state report on extremism

-In the spring of 2017, the Ministry of the Interior of the Czech Republic released a report on extremism which mentioned also the preparations of the first czech climatic camp.
-Just with one document, ecology suddenly became a threat.
-Release of the report brought quite broad response from environmental NGOs, academics and public personalities, who asked for removal of the event from the list.
-Even the politological argument, that there is no term “extremism” in the Czech law and the definition of extremism is mainly about movements, which activities are against the Czech constitution (which cannot be said about We are the Limits!) didn´t work.
-The members of We are the Limits! reported tries to infiltrate the organisational meetings; the head of movement´s media group Radek Kubala received a call from the chief of the regional police, asking for detailed information of the event.
-The police knew his private mail address and there is lots of other evidence of bigger police investigation about the movements members.
-After all, the activists decided to cooperate with the police – on a meeting they were ensured, that the climatic camp will happen without any dramatical police actions against its participants.
+In the spring of 2017, the Ministry of the Interior of the Czech Republic released a report on extremism which also mentioned the preparations for the first Czech climate camp.
+With just one document, ecology suddenly became a threat.
+The release of the report brought quite a broad response from environmental NGOs, academics, and public personalities, who asked for the removal of the event from the list.
+Even the political science argument that there is no equivalent to the term “extremism” in Czech law and the definition of extremism is mainly about movements whose activities are against the Czech constitution (which cannot be said about We are the Limits!) didn’t work.
+The members of We are the Limits! reported attempts to infiltrate their organizational meetings; the head of the movement’s media group, Radek Kubala, received a call from the chief of the regional police, asking for detailed information about the event.
+The police knew his private email address and there is plenty more evidence of a bigger police investigation of the movement’s members.
+Eventually, the activists decided to cooperate with the police – at a meeting they were promised that the climate camp would take place without any dramatic police measures against its participants.

 Massive police manoeuvres during the Klimakemp

-However, from the beginning of the camp, the participants faced a serious police control and chicane.
-One member of the movement, Jana Pravdová, was arrested even before the start of the event when filming a coal-mine from a public road.
-She reported that the police received a big support and accommodation facilities directly from the mining company.
-Basically all participants coming to the camp were stopped by the police and controlled.
-Two buses with activists were stopped for several hours with a reason that the police is searching for illegal immigrants.
-The police confiscated materials for the camp construction works, many members reported they were stalked by police cars or even a police helicopter on the way to the camp or on the way back.
+However, from the beginning of the camp, the participants faced serious police interventions and bullying.
+One member of the movement, Jana Pravdová, was arrested even before the start of the event when filming a coal mine from a public road.
+She reported that the police received considerable support and accommodation facilities directly from the mining company.
+Basically, all the participants coming to the camp were stopped by the police and checked.
+Two buses carrying activists were stopped for several hours, with the reason being given that the police were searching for illegal immigrants.
+The police confiscated materials for the work on the construction of the camp, and many attendees reported they were stalked by police cars or even a police helicopter on their way to the camp or back.

-After the direct action in Bilina mine itself, the police retained 144 activists and sorted them according to the citizenship.
-The non-Czech citizens were transported with the bus as the last ones.
-They stayed without any water, on the hot sun and with tied hands for the longest time, up to 10 hours.
+After the direct action at the Bilina mine itself, the police held 144 activists and sorted them according to their citizenship.
+The non-Czech citizens were the last ones to be taken away by bus.
+They remained without any water in the hot sun and with their hands tied for the longest time, up to 10 hours.
 The last non-Czech citizen was released after 48 hours.
-In the buses where the non-Czech citizens were transported, police reportedly used bullying, offences, threats and humiliation.
-These activists weren't allowed to communicate with each other, they weren't provided by any translation and even allowed to communicate with a lawyer.
-These activists reportedly experienced humiliation also at the police station where they ended up around 4 am.
-Silvia Pezzato, an activist with the Italian citizenship, reported, she had to do squats naked in front of the officers.
+In the buses in which the non-Czech citizens were transported, police reportedly used bullying, offensive language, threats, and humiliation.
+These activists weren’t allowed to communicate with each other, and they weren’t provided with any translation or even allowed to communicate with a lawyer.
+These activists reportedly also experienced humiliation at the police station where they ended up at around 4 a.m.
+Silvia Pezzato, an activist with Italian citizenship, reported that she had to do squats naked in front of the officers.

-There were problematic actions of the police reported even during the intervention.
-One of the activists, Vojtěch Boháč, was kicked into kidneys and because of that he urinated blood for several days.
-Other activists reported, that the police grabbed their testicles during the intervention, shouting rude offences on them.
+Problematic steps on the part of the police were reported even during the intervention.
+One of the activists, Vojtěch Boháč, was kicked in the kidneys and because of that he urinated blood for several days.
+Other activists reported that the police grabbed their testicles during the intervention and shouted at them using rude and offensive language.

 Despite all the police failures, the “Klimakemp” was one of the most successful environmental events in decades.
-As the movement is gathering to organise the next issue in 2018, the police continues in repressive actions.
-In the second report on extremism for 2.Q/2017, the Klimakemp was considered as the biggest extremist event in the Czech republic.
+As the movement is gathering to organize the next such event in 2018, the police are continuing with their repressive steps.
+In the report on extremism for the second quarter of 2017, the Klimakemp was considered the biggest extremist event in the Czech Republic.

 CZ 18/09/2017 How the police uses the budget of state